mandeepbal/benchmark/site/index.md

 This query applies string parsing to each input tuple then performs a high-cardinality aggregation.

-Redshift's columnar storage provides greater benefit than in Query 1 since several columns of the `UserVistits` table are un-used.
-While Shark's in-memory tables are also columnar, it is bottlenecked here on the speed at which it evaluates the `SUBSTR` expression.
+Redshift\'s columnar storage provides greater benefit than in Query 1 since several columns of the `UserVistits` table are un-used.
+While Shark\'s in-memory tables are also columnar, it is bottlenecked here on the speed at which it evaluates the `SUBSTR` expression.
 Since Impala is reading from the OS buffer cache, it must read and decompress entire rows.
 Unlike Shark, however, Impala evaluates this expression using very efficient compiled code.
 These two factors offset each other and Impala and Shark achieve roughly the same raw throughput for in memory tables.
 For larger result sets, Impala again sees high latency due to the speed of materializing output tables.

 <!-- Important to note is that Impala and Redshift perform _streaming aggregations_, where intermediate results are not persisted to disk and all must run concurrently.
 Shark and Hive write intermediate results to disk before shuffling them.
 In both this and the following query, the all intermediate data fits within the OS buffer for Shark/Hive. -->